w-bonelli/w-bonelli.github.io/_posts/2020-9-26-functions-of-loss.md

 Technologists from Minsky to Musk have considered questions of incentive misalignment in artificial agents, often with some urgency: Bostrom's [paperclip maximizer](https://nickbostrom.com/ethics/ai.html) may be the best known disaster scenario.
 Still, super-intelligence is typically termed hypothetical.
 Somehow most agree that, though we may realize these risks very soon, we presently have not.

 One function of loss, in human and non-human intelligences alike, is to recalibrate models to the constraints imposed by reality.
 A dog needs but one collision with a screen door to internalize the unreliability of its vision.
-Human beings (usually) avoid this particular fate, but we remain equally if not more susceptible to different sorts of blindness: to constraint classes spanning much smaller or larger spatio-temporal scales than we, for instance; or to those which, as Lippman put it a century ago,
+Human beings (usually) avoid this particular fate, but we remain susceptible to different sorts of blindness: to constraint classes spanning much smaller or larger spatio-temporal scales than we, for instance; or to those which, as Lippman put it a century ago,

 > impugn the security of that to which we've given our allegiance.[^1]